The Importance of Relationship Building in Today’s Leadership

 Leadership today has certainly become a complex endeavor.
-With an increasingly interconnected global market, along with growing demands on a leader’s time, attention, and resources, it can be challenging at times for leaders to ascertain where they need to be putting more of their focus and effort.
+With an increasingly interconnected global market and growing demands on a leader’s time, attention, and resources, it can be challenging for leaders to ascertain where they need to be putting more of their focus and effort.

-This is where relationship-building becomes critical to our ability to succeed at leadership.
-By focusing on building and sustaining relationships with our employees, we send a clear message that our focus is not simply on ourselves, but on how we can help our employees to succeed and thrive under our leadership.
+This is where the relationship building becomes critical to our ability to succeed at leadership.
+By focusing on building and sustaining successful relationships with our employees, we send a clear message that our focus is not simply on ourselves but on how we can help our team members to succeed and thrive under our leadership.

-Relationship-building also encourages us to be honest about our motivations and the decisions we make, because they are no longer simply transactional in nature.
-Instead, we become mindful of the impact our choices and decisions have on others and consequently, how and what we should communicate to provide them with some context for why things are the way they are.
+Relationship building also encourages us to be honest about our motivations and decisions because they are no longer simply transactional in nature.
+Instead, we become mindful of the impact our choices and decisions have on others and, consequently, how and what we should communicate to provide them with some context for why things are the way they are.

-As I’ve written and spoken about through my work, the true function of leadership is not what you gain, but what you give of yourself to help others.
-That we not use our role simply to improve ourselves, but that we help those under our care to become that better version of who they can be.
+As I’ve written and spoken about through my work, the true function of leadership is not what you gain but what you give of yourself to help others.
+We do not use our role simply to improve ourselves; we help those under our care become that better version of who they can be.

 That’s why people are drawn to work for some of today’s successful leaders – not because of the successes those leaders have achieved, but because of their outward focus on those around them.
 A focus to better understand their employees in terms of what matters to them, what inspires them to bring forth their best efforts, and how they can connect that to the shared purpose of the organization.

-Interestingly, this paradigm shift from the traditional top-down, command-and-control style of leadership to one based more on a collective interdependence offers a unique form of support for leaders that’s especially needed thanks to the faster pace which we now have to operate.
-Namely, that by building relationships with those we lead, we give ourselves permission as leaders to not have all the answers.
+Interestingly, this paradigm shift from the traditional top-down, command-and-control leadership style to one based more on a collective interdependence offers a unique form of support for leaders that’s especially needed thanks to the faster pace at which we now have to operate.
+Namely, that by building relationships with those we lead, we permit ourselves as leaders to not have all the answers.

-Indeed, given the increasing complexity of today’s workplace environments, it’s impossible for leaders to know everything that’s going on, which is why delegation has become so critical to our collective ability to succeed and grow.
+Indeed, given the increasing complexity of today’s workplace environments, leaders can’t know everything that’s going on, which is why delegation has become so critical to our collective ability to succeed and grow in the long term.

-There’s no question that relationship-building requires intentional efforts on our part, but it’s important that we understand that it’s no longer requisite because it’s simply the ‘right thing to do.’
-Rather, we need to appreciate how relationship-building has become a critical cornerstone to leadership success, if not also how we can ensure that we’re able to inspire the best from those we have the responsibility to lead.
+There’s no question that relationship-building requires intentional efforts on our part to create connections with people, but we must understand that it’s no longer required because it’s simply the ‘right thing to do.’
+Rather, we need to appreciate how relationship-building skills have become a critical cornerstone to leadership success, if not also how we can ensure that we can inspire the best from those we have the responsibility to lead.